 - 1. Stop the cuts!
-A new Government must restore what's been lost through years of austerity cutbacks.
-LAs should refuse to pass on current cuts and establish no-cuts budgets, drawing on reserves and legal borrowing powers. - LA arts departments must be defended from impending collapse and arts spending should become a statutory requirement along with health and education, increasing in line with inflation: every £1 of local investment generates £4 to the local economy (LGA, 2013). - 3.
-Money for cultural organisations and events should also come from multiple departments' budgets, showing the role the arts play in strategic local objectives such as education, regeneration, parks, libraries and public health.

-4. Open up Creative Enterprise Zones in all boroughs to promote performance and other arts events with open and inclusive access for all workers and audiences.
+The funding lost through years of austerity cutbacks should be restored.
+LAs should consider campaigning against further cuts and/or drawing on reserves and legal borrowing powers to defend arts provision. - LA arts departments must be defended from impending collapse and arts spending should become a statutory requirement along with health and education, increasing in line with inflation: every £1 of local investment generates £4 to the local economy (LGA, 2013). - 3.
+Money for cultural organisations and events should also come from multiple departments' budgets, showing the role the arts play in strategic local objectives such as education, regeneration, parks, libraries, and public health. - 4.
+Open up Creative Enterprise Zones in all boroughs to promote performance, visual arts, and other arts events with open and inclusive access for all workers and audiences.